Rugby union in the United States

-Rugby union in the United States is played at youth, high school, college, amateur, professional, and international levels and governed by USA Rugby.
+Rugby union in the United States (almost always referred to as simply "Rugby") is played at youth, high school, college, amateur, professional, and international levels and governed by USA Rugby.
 There were over 125,000 players registered with USA Rugby as of 2016.
 Over 2,500 rugby union clubs exist around the country, including those who are part of college rugby.
-Professional club competition has existed as Major League Rugby since 2017.
+Professional club competition has existed as Major League Rugby (MLR) since 2017.

-An international competition, the USA Sevens, is held every February at Sam Boyd Stadium in Las Vegas, draws over 60,000 fans and is broadcast on NBC.
-The U.S. national team hosts international matches every June, with attendances around 20,000.
-Collegiately, the Collegiate Rugby Championship is held every June at Talen Energy Stadium in the Philadelphia suburb of Chester, Pennsylvania, draws around 20,000 fans and is broadcast on NBC.
+An international competition, the USA Sevens is held every February at Dignity Health Sports Park in Los Angeles, draws over 60,000 fans, and is broadcast on Paramount+.
+The U.S. national team hosts international matches every June, with an attendance of around 20,000.
+Collegiately, the Collegiate Rugby Championship (CRC) is held every June at rotating venues, draws around 20,000 fans, and is broadcast on The Rugby Network.